 Status: Not editable, ATS_Hierarchy.ProjectStatus

-Synchronization: the checkbox is checked if entry exists in ProjectSynchronization table and not expired.
+Synchronization: the checkbox is checked if entry exists in ATS_ProjectSynchronization table and not expired.

 When Project Code and Project Step are populated, displayed folder name will be a concatenation of ATS_Hierarchy.
 Name+’ – ‘+ATS_Hierarchy.ProjectCode+ ATS_Hierarchy.ProjectStep: